-Roseville, Cal Alt.
+Roseville, Cal.-Att.
 163. Pop.
 4,477.
-To San Francisco 107 miles Roseville extensive yards of the Southern Pacific and is the point of junction wi ith th st side" line of the "Shasta Route" northward to Portland and westward to San Francisco.
-Roseville is in a fertile Antelope Walerga Benali Alt. " 165 110 55 farm and fruit section, producing plums, cherries, almonds, grapes and berries, and has the largest fruit-icing station in the West.
-To the east lie the foothills of the Sierra.
-Passing through Antelope, Walerga, Benali, and Elvas we Elvas " 49 reach Sacramento, eighteen miles.
-Between Benali and Elvas we cross the American River, which joins the Sac- ramento River just north of Sacramento.
+To San Francisco 107 miles.
+Roseville has extensive yards of the Southern Pacific and is the point of junction with the "east side" line of the "Shasta Route" northward to Portland and westward to San Francisco.
+Roseville is in a fertile

+Antelope

+Walerga

+Benali

+Elvas